aiming-taxonomy/glossary/readme.md

 ## Underflick

-While performing a movement to [acquire a target](#target-acquisition) and the crosshair lands in front of the targets location or desired placement.
+While performing a movement to [acquire a target](#target-acquisition) and the crosshair lands short of the targets location or desired placement.

+Also known as: `Underaiming`

 ## Visual Reaction Time (VRT)